-SigFig is a robo-advisor that manages your account while it is held in popular investment brokerage platforms, like Schwab, Fidelity, and TD Ameritrade.
-They offer comprehensive portfolio management, and at very reasonable fees.
+SigFig is a robo-advisor that manages your account while it is held in popular brokerage platforms, like Charles Schwab, Fidelity, and TD Ameritrade.
+They offer comprehensive portfolio management, and reasonable costs.

 - SigFig Robo Advising Features at a Glance

 *This article contains affiliate links to help pay for this website.
 That said, our reviews are held to the highest standards of honesty.

 - Account holders with Charles Schwab, TD Ameritrade, and Fidelity